HERE WE HOPE TO provide answers to the most COMMON QUESTIONS......

 How do we stop dog walkers/members of the public coming on site?

-Our numbers are small with a maximum of 16 children and very high adult to child ratios - so we will always be able to keep children within sight.
+Our numbers are small and we have very high adult to child ratios so we will always be able to keep children within sight.
 We ask that children come to Treehoppers in a bright yellow or orange raincoat please and can recommend some good suppliers, many of whom have offered us discount codes to use.
 We also provide a yellow branded long sleeved t-shirt & sweatshirt as we would like to ensure that the children are dressed in brightly coloured clothes and waterproofs that as well as being good quality are easy to spot in the woods!
-If you aren’t able to buy a yellow jacket then we may be able to lend you one for a term and also our own branded hi-vis jackets for the children to wear.
+If you aren’t able to buy a yellow jacket then we may be able to lend you one for a term and we also have our own branded hi-vis jackets for the children to wear.

 How many sessions does my child need to do?
 Can they ‘mix and match’ with another provider?

-While we do accept children for just one day a week, we recommend that they come for a minimum of 2 days if possible.
+While we may be able to accept children for just one day a week, we recommend that they come for a minimum of 2 days.
 This helps them to settle in to Kindergarten easier, make friends and really benefit from the Forest School approach.
 For young children particularly a week is a very long time!
-When children first join Treehoppers we are happy for them to come for half day sessions in the first term (there is also the option to begin with shorter 2 hour sessions), but we recommend that they build up to full days when they turn 3.
-Currently most children attend for our core session hours of 9.30am -2.30pm but this will change from September 2019, when our core times will be 9-3 with the option to do morning & afternoon sessions too.
+When children first join Treehoppers we are happy for them to come for half day sessions in the first term but we recommend that they build up to full days when they turn 3.
+Currently most children attend for our core session hours of 9am to 3pm but there is also the option to drop off at an earlier time of 8.30am and collect at 3.30pm.

 When we are full and operate a waiting list, we will give priority to those children attending 2 days or more.